harshdeep/stocks/README.md

 }
 ```
 7. Now run `python render_portfolio.py ytd --dest email` and it will send you a nicely formatted email.
+8. To see which lots are at a loss right now, and can potentially be harvested for taxes: `python lot_analysis.py losses --thresh 0.9` (lists lots that have lost 10% ot more of their value)
+9. Utility to list which accounts hold a particular symbol: `python lot_analysis.py accounts --sym AAPL`
-8. Set up launchd jobs to automate receiving these emails and to update the price history.
+10. Set up launchd jobs to automate receiving these emails and to update the price history.
 Check out the /launchd folder in the code repo for examples.